Abtei Säckingen. Foto/Photo: TES

-The Säckingen Abbey and Glarus
+The Säckingen Abbey, Glarus and Fridolin

 The abbey had its heyday from the 10th to the 12th century.
 The Fricktal (today’s canton of Aargau) and Glarus were the most important possessions.
 Glarus joined the Eidgenossenschaft in 1352 and freed itself from Habsburg rule at the Battle of Näfels (1388).